Wilsonara Red Stars 'Rooster'

 Wilsonara is an intergeneric cross between three genera (Cochlioda, Odontoglossum and Oncidium (Cda. x Odm. x Onc.)).
 Wilsonara orchids are known for their quick growth habits and reliable yearly flowering.
 Any fragrance that comes from Wilsonaras is usually a direct result of the Oncidium parent fragrance.
 Wils.
 Red Stars 'Rooster' gets its name from the bright red flowers.

 Plant may vary from pictured.
 Unless stated, this plant may not arrive in bloom.

-Potting mix: Fine bark or medium bark+perlite mix.
-Repot in Spring every 2 years.
+Potting mix: Fine bark or fine bark and long fiber sphagnum mix.
+Repot in Spring once root bound (1-2 years).

-Water: Water frequently in hot months when media is dry.
+Water: Water frequently (check the bark every other day) when media is near dry.
 Do not allow to stay dry for long periods (pseudobulbs will shrivel, leaves will crisp and "accordion").
-Decrease in cold months, allowing to dry fully between waterings.

 Humidity: 40-60%, tolerant of low humidity.

-Fertilizing: Heavy feeding Spring-Fall.
-1/4 strength urea-free fertilizer, every other watering as new roots and leaves emerge.
-Flush the pot with water once monthly to remove mineral build up.
-Decrease to 1/4 or 1/8 strength once monthly in Winter.
+Fertilizing: Heavy feeding Spring-Summer.
+1/2 strength urea-free fertilizer, every other watering as new roots and leaves emerge.
+Decrease to monthly in winter once growth begins to slow.
+Run room temperature clean tap water through the potting mix once monthly to prevent salt build up.